 Exposure to concentrated salt will kill the parasites.

-However, continued exposure to the solution for too long can adversely affect the fish also.
+However, continued exposure to the solution for too long adversely affects the fish also.

 To create a saltwater dip, you can use a separate enclosure or bucket.